rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 Well-formedness doesn't check or validate lifetimes, this is handled in [MIR](../borrow-check.md).

+Well-formedness in rust doesn't correspond to "correct syntax" as it does in logic.
+The term has a history of general use in a mathematical context of "follows a given set of rules."

+[^wf-history]: In linguistics this is "grammatically correct," in logic it is "syntactically correct," and in mathematician general use it can be seen as a more general "follows the rules we set for this domain."
 [^horrible]: Instead, this bound is checked during "MIR borrowck" when the lifetimes are instantiated.
 [^fta]: Type aliases not associated with anything, i.e. a module-level `type Alias = Vec<u8>;`.
 [^items]: "Definition" style things in rust, See the [glossary](../appendix/glossary.md).